nesquena/rabl/README.md

  * Layouts (erb, haml and rabl) in RABL: https://github.com/nesquena/rabl/wiki/Using-Layouts
  * Backbone or [Ember.js](http://www.emberjs.com) Integration: https://github.com/nesquena/rabl/wiki/Backbone-Integration

 Please add your own usages and let me know so we can add them here!
+Also be sure to check out the [RABL Wiki](https://github.com/nesquena/rabl/wiki) for other usages.

 ### Tutorials ###